 The following brochure informs you of everything you need to know about building fences on your property: Fence Brochure

-The following brochure informs you of everything you need to know about abiding by City regulations when having a garage sale: Garage Sales
+The following brochure informs you of everything you need to know about abiding by City regulations when having a garage sale (if you would like to submit electronically save the document first before filling out): Garage Sales